zedlopez/ifm/The Recipe Book.md

 		if the air-conditioning is switched off, say "You worry about the cut flowers in this jungle-hot air.";
 		otherwise say "There is an low susurration from the air-conditioning unit."

-One primary dictionary definition for a machine is "an apparatus using or applying mechanical power and having several parts", and we often use the "part of" relationship to build machinery.
+One primary dictionary definition for a machine is "an apparatus using or applying mechanical power and having several parts", and we often use the `part of` relationship to build machinery.
 [Control Center] provides a neat way to display the component parts of a machine to the player who examines it.

 One component almost always part of an electrical machine is the (literal) switch, lever or button to control whether it is switched on or off.
 In [Model Shop] just such an on/off button is automatically made part of every device.